warashibetrader/warashibetrader.github.io/_posts/2022-02-02-multi-asset-wallet.md

 ---
-title: "A multi-asset, single-page crypto wallet"
+title: "A multi-asset, single-page crypto wallet (beta)"
 ---

 To help myself learn about crypto, I developed a simple multi-asset wallet.
 You can find it [here](https://transactcc.github.io/).